kwartzlab/meeting-minutes/Board Meetings/bm169-20170713/minutes.md

     I'm considering the idea of a not-a-security warden who tracks stuff that goes missing.
     "Asset Tracking Warden".
     We'll need a summer warden meeting.
+  * 169: Jim to follow up with Christine about the next Warden meeting

 * Dank meme warden
   * 163: Steph to find who runs our social media